ahrencode/Ahimsa-for-WP/README.txt

   border-radius attribute, and I probably will, but it won't help much since IE does not support it anyway.

+* Since WordPress does not provide an "Authors" widget by default, the display of an author list is hard-coded into the Sidebar.
+You can edit the Theme and remove it from the Sidebar, if you disagree that a blog should display its list of authors.

-* Which reminds me: this is entirely untested in IE.
+* Which reminds me: this is not fully tested in IE.

-* Ahimsa can be taken to mean "non-violence".
+* The word "ahimsa" can be taken to mean "non-violence".